miroshar-success/miroshar-success/README.md

-- 🔭 I’m currently working on MERN stack, Next.js, Laravel, Codeigniter and Wordpress
+- 🔭 I’m currently working on MERN stack, Next.js, Laravel, Codeigniter and Wordpress as a Web developer
-- 🌱 I’m currently learning Python, Flutter and React Native for Android and IOS
+- 🌱 I’m currently working on Flutter, React Native, Swift, Kotlin and Java for Android and IOS as a Android developer
+- 🌱 I’m currently working on C++, C# and Python as a Desktop application developer
 - 👯 I’m looking to collaborate on Web development, App development, and Desktop application
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about React.js, Typescript
+- 💬 Ask me about React.js, Typescript, Flutter, React Native, C++, C#, and Python
 - 😄 Pronouns: DANCER
 - ⚡ Fun fact: I am keen on climbing mountain.
 <h3 align="left"> Connect with me: </h3>